-Faced with the dilemma of whether or not to improve search and rescue operations at sea - which would save lives but could also encourage more migration along this sea route - the Spanish authorities decided to conduct rescue missions, but they also pursued a strategy of interception at sea outside Spanish waters (Kemp 2016, 5).
-The Spanish Coast Guard and Guardia Civil's operations relied on the SIVE system installed in the years before, which could detect boats at sea and give information to a search and rescue unit.
-On request from Spain, the EU provided support in the form of vessels and aircrafts from Italy, Portugal, and Finland through the Frontex-coordinated operation Hera II.
+Faced with the dilemma of whether or not to improve search and rescue operations at sea-which would save lives but could also encourage more migration along this sea route-the Spanish authorities decided to conduct rescue missions, but they also pursued a strategy of interception at sea outside Spanish waters (Kemp 2016, 5).
+The Spanish Coast Guard and Guardia Civil's operations relied on the SIVE system installed in the years before.
+On request from Spain, the EU provided support in the form of vessels and aircraft from Italy, Portugal, and Finland through the Frontex-coordinated operation Hera II.
 Spain also established bilateral agreements with Mauritania and Senegal that enabled Spain to patrol these countries' waters, and thus the interception area patrolled by Spain and Hera II in 2006 came to include Cape Verde, Mauritania, Senegal and the Canary Islands.
 According to the International Peace Institute's report, Learning from the Canaries: Lessons from the "Cayucos" Crisis, these operations: